How to improve the performance of a computer running SafeGuard Data Exchange/File Encryption.

 - Applications that cannot read unencrypted data (e.g. a backup program that is installed on the client would in this case back up the files encrypted).

-- Applications which might trigger malfunctions when used alongside SafeGuard Enterprise Data Exchange, but do not require encryption, can generally be exempted from encryption (e.g. AV scanners).
+- Applications which might trigger malfunctions when used alongside SafeGuard File Encryption, but do not require encryption, can generally be exempted from encryption (e.g. AV scanners).

 The full name of the executable file (optionally including path information) must be used to specify an exempted application.

-In version 6.00 and above, this is defined in the 'General Settings' policy
+As of version 6.00, this is defined in the 'General Settings' policy

-3. Define System Ignore Rules for folders which are used for example to compile data or that contain databases.
+3. Define System Ignore Rules for folders which are used for example to compile data (e.g. MS Visual Studio) or that contain databases.

 System Ignore Rules apply to "transparent encryption" and also "initial encryption".
 That means that no file in a System Ignore Rule can be "initial encrypted" even if an "encryption rule" exists for this file.
 If there exists an encrypted file in a "System Ignore Rules" directory (maybe the System Ignore Rule was added later) the user just gets the encrypted data of the file.